wf-human-variation documentation

 7. Short tandem repeat (STR) genotyping with Straglr

 STR genotyping is performed using a fork of straglr.
 This workflow is compatible with genome build hg38/GRCh38.
-The STR workflow takes a required --sex option which is male or female.
-If --sex is not specified, the workflow will default to female.
+The number of calls for repeats on chrX is dependent on the sample’s genetic sex which should be provided if known with --sex XX or --sex XY.
+If --sex is not specified, the workflow will attempt to infer the genetic sex from coverage of the allosomes, falling back to XX if a determination is unclear.
 Please be aware that incorrect sex assignment will result in the wrong number of calls for all repeats on chrX.
 In addition to a gzipped VCF file containing STRs found in the dataset, the workflow emits a TSV straglr output containing reads spanning STRs, and a haplotagged BAM.

 8. Phasing variants

 Variant phasing is switched on simply using the --phased option.
-By default, the workflow uses longphase to perform phasing of the variants, with the option to use whatshap instead by setting --use_longphase false.
+By default, the workflow uses whatshap to perform phasing of the variants, with the option to use longphase instead by setting --use_longphase true.
 The workflow will automatically turn on the necessary phasing processes based on the selected subworkflows.
 The behaviour of the phasing is summarised in the below table:

 --snp--sv--mod--phased